jordantrent/seneca-be-test/README.md

 ## IMPORTANT

-.env file for the DB details is not included for obvious reasons, I can provide it to the engineer via message for testing if needed.
+- .env file for the DB details is not included for obvious reasons, I can provide it to the engineer via message for testing if needed.
+- if you are testing my endpoints on the deployed server, the routes are prefixed with /api.

 ## Steps to Deploy (AWS/etc)